Famous Market Research Failures

 This introduction had many flaws.
 For example, market researchers did not factor in the huge emotional impact Coke, with its specific design, has on people, and they did not explain to taste test subjects that they would eventually have to choose between drinking original Coke and New Coke.

 Even restoring original Coke to sell alongside New Coke could not fix the issue.
 Ultimately, New Coke slunk away, and many people learned a valuable lesson in market research: marketing and sales should have designed their research to better understand the emotional factors driving the decline in Coke sales.
-However, a silver lining emerged from this historically disastrous flop: Coke customers asked for their Coke back (reincarnated as “Coke Classic”), Coca Cola listened and brand loyalty spiked, and conspiracy theories abounded that Coke had actually intentionally trashing their brand name to inspire loyal followers.
-The Coke Cult grew in their support of their brand.
+However, a silver lining emerged from this historically disastrous flop: Coke customers asked for their Coke back (reincarnated as “Coke Classic”), Coca Cola listened and brand loyalty spiked, and conspiracy theories abounded that Coke had actually intentionally trashed their brand name to inspire loyal followers.
+The Coke Cult grew in its support of its brand.

 2. Crystal Pepsi and Tab Clear